rdy1107/TA-thesis/readme.md

 This project was created in the writing of an academic thesis, so the organizational structure and documentation may be lacking.
 Follow these directions to get started:

 1. data.py
-  * Set filepath to your data csv -- this csv should have the same form as in the first figure of section 2.4.1 in the accompanying 'paper.pdf'
+  * Set filepath to your data csv -- this csv should have the same form as in the first figure of section 2.4.1 in the accompanying 'thesis.pdf'
   * Set savepath to where you want the output (e.g. '/csv') -- the output will be in csv form, and will look like the second figure in section 2.4.1
   * Run the main(bool) function, which takes a boolean argument to determine whether you want to save a csv (I recommend setting it to False while testing)
-  * **IMPORTANT:** change 'RET' in line 33 to 'PRC' and repeat the above procedure to generate a matrix of returns
+  * **IMPORTANT:** change 'RET' in line 33 to 'PRC' and repeat the above procedure to generate a matrix of returns; make sure to rename the output (line 55) to something like 'returns_out.csv'
 2. techs.py
   * Set projectpath to your root and filepath to the prices csv generated in step 1
   * Run the main(a, b, c) function, which takes integer window lengths a, b, and c as arguments (these windows will be applied to the Moving Average and Rolling Min/Max indicators)